Combining the hybrid mimetic mixed method with the Scharfetter-Gummel scheme for magnetised transport in plasmas: Numerical tests

-In order to further test the limits of the scheme, we consider a test case which yields a two-dimensional potential.
+In order to further test the limits of the scheme, we consider a test case for which the boundary is not fully a cathode.
 To do so, we slightly alter the boundary conditions of the Poisson equation.
 In particular, instead of purely having a cathode and setting $V=0$V on $x=0.02$, we impose instead

 Note that since the upper part of the right wall is no longer a cathode, the corresponding boundary conditions for the ion and electron continuity equations at this region should also be changed.
 That is, we set, for $\ptc = \ion, \elec$,